rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [who_recommendations]: https://www.who.int/publications/i/item/9789240030381 "https://www.who.int/publications/i/item/9789240030381"

-Current clinical trials using human genome editing are postnatal somatic cell treatments of genetic disorders; I suspect this will continue to be the case in the near-term future, given the uncertainties with germline genome editing and with  prenatal genome editing.
+Current clinical trials involving human genome editing consist of postnatal somatic cell treatments of genetic disorders; I suspect this will continue to be the case in the near-term future, given the uncertainties with germline genome editing and with  prenatal genome editing.

-So, gene-editing had the potential to free humanity from genetic diseases.
+ So, one affordance of human gene-editing is the potential to free humanity from certain genetic disorders.
 Let's look at an example a genetic disorder that might be treated with genome editing.

+From Wikipedia's [page on Phenylketonuria][wiki_PKU]:

+>  Phenylketonuria (PKU) is an inborn error of metabolism that results in decreased metabolism of the amino acid phenylalanine.
+Untreated PKU can lead to intellectual disability, seizures, behavioral problems, and mental disorders.
+It may also result in a musty smell and lighter skin.
+A baby born to a mother who has poorly treated PKU may have heart problems, a small head, and low birth weight.

 [wiki_PKU]: https://en.wikipedia.org/wiki/Phenylketonuria "https://en.wikipedia.org/wiki/Phenylketonuria"